 The best interest determination document regarding the child’s school placement (school of origin or the receiving school).

-__________ school district shall utilize the following sample form from the Oklahoma State Department of Education in making a “best interest” determination for each child in foster care.
+Forest Grove School District shall utilize the following sample form from the Oklahoma State Department of Education in making a “best interest” determination for each child in foster care.
 The final determination as to what is in the best interest of the child will be made by the CWA.

 Print on School Letterhead and Individualized for Each Student